LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

-predicate declarations except that implemented protocols are ignored (as they can only contain predicate directives) and that the lookup starts at the instance itself (that received the message) before proceeding, if no predicate definition is found there, to the instance classes and then to the class superclasses.
+predicate declarations except that implemented protocols are ignored (as they can only contain predicate directives) and that the lookup starts at the instance itself (that received the message) before proceeding, if no predicate definition is found there, to the instance classes imported categories and then to the class superclasses.

 .. _inheritance_implementation_redefinition: